-Parents/Guardians driving students to and from school are to drop off and pick up students using the Main Entrance.
+Parents/Guardians driving students to and from school are to drop off and pick up students using designated areas only.
 Cars are not permitted in the MHS Staff parking rows.
 Cars are not permitted in the bus loading/unloading zone.
 The speed limit in front of the school is 10 MPH, and it will be enforced by local police.
-Please drop students off and pick students up at the curb.
+Please drop students off and pick students up at the curb of designated areas only